jaimeteb/chatto/docs/extensions.md

 # Extensions

 The extensions in Chatto are pieces of code that can be executed instead of messages, and can also alter the state of the conversation.
-In the **fsm.yml** file, the extensions are contained in the `extension` field, under `functions`.
+In the **fsm.yml** file, the extensions are contained in the `extension` field, under `transitions`.

-Extensions are executed as services, and can be written in Go, using the **chatto/extension** and **chatto/query** packages, or they can be written in any language, as long as the services are compatible.
+Extensions are executed as services, and can be written in Go, using the [`chatto/extensions`](https://godoc.org/github.com/jaimeteb/chatto/extensions) and [`chatto/query`](https://godoc.org/github.com/jaimeteb/chatto/query) packages, or they can be written in any language, as long as the services are compatible.

 ## Go

-In Golang, the format for a Chatto extension is as follows:
+In Golang, the format for a Chatto extension server is as follows:

 ```go
 package main